“I had no time to see my wife, and I spent the weekends recovering from the working week.”

 How did you handle your finances to make your change possible?

-I wanted to leave my job four years ago, so I started saving, and the redundancy package did help.
+I wanted to leave my job four years before I made the change, so I started saving, and the redundancy package did help.

 What was the most difficult thing about changing?